hashicorp/terraform-provider-azurerm/website/docs/r/api_management_product_tag.html.markdown

 * `resource_group_name` - (Required) The name of the Resource Group in which the API Management Service should be exist.
 Changing this forces a new resource to be created.

-* `tag_name` - (Required) The name which should be used for this API Management Tag.
+* `name` - (Required) The name which should be used for this API Management Tag.
 Changing this forces a new API Management Tag to be created.

 ## Attributes Reference